andymchen566/iso-ne-energy-forecast/README.md

 # ISO-NE Energy Forecast

 ## Description
-This project harnesses data from ISO New England (ISO-NE) to provide real-time forecasts of electricity demand.
-By leveraging historical consumption data and employing advanced machine learning algorithms, this project aims to deliver precise and actionable demand forecasts.
-These insights are crucial for grid operators, energy traders, and stakeholders in optimizing electricity distribution, managing energy portfolios, and mitigating operational risks.
+This library harnesses data from ISO New England (ISO-NE) and alternative data sources to provide real-time forecasts of electricity demand, supply, and clearing price.
+By leveraging historical data and employing machine learning techniques, this project aims to deliver precise and actionable trading signals when potential market mispricing occurs.
+These insights are crucial for energy traders in optimizing their intraday market-making and position management, for both delta-one and non-linear products.

 ## Features
 - Uses LSTM for Temporal Dependency Solving

 ## Next Steps
 [2024-07-14] The current state only accounts for temporal dependency and is limited in predictive power.
+[2024-07-20] The model should ultimately allow a power trader to forecast the price of electricity based on a stack model, determined by the price-setting resource.
-### Future State:
+### To-Do's:
+[2024-07-14] DEMAND SIDE
-- Feature Extraction (Weather, etc)
+- Feature extraction (Temperature, humidity, precipitation, etc.)
-- Hyperparameter Tuning (# hidden layers, # neurons per layer, activation function, loss function)
+- Hyperparameter tuning (# hidden layers, # neurons per layer, search techniques; activation and loss optimization)
-- Investigate other algorithms (Basic RNN, GRU)
+- Investigate other algorithms and compare (RNN, GRU)
-- Investigate classical statistics (Generalized Linear Models; ARMA and GARCH Models)
+- Investigate classical statistics (Generalized Linear Models; ARMA and GARCH Models) [2024-07-20] SUPPLY SIDE
+- Create forecasting for each resource (solar, wind, geothermal, etc)
+- Combine forecasted demand with forecasted supply from each resource, as well as offers submitted by each resource provider, to predict the clearing price
+[2024-07-21] PRICING TAIL RISK
+- Investigate tail risk events (hurricanes warnings & occurences; droughts; heat waves; etc.) including forecasts (ISO-NE; alt data) and actual impact
+- Service disruptions from specific resources, either due idiosyncratic (malfunctions) or systemic factors (hurricane warning leading to evacuation of a plant); Ability to accurately forecast the tightening of energy markets due to supply disruptions or demand surge (and vice versa)

 ## Installation
 Follow the steps below to install and configure the project environment.